canro91/canro91.github.io/_posts/2019-03-08-ATaleOfAPdfParser.md

 }
 ```

+## Conclusion

-Finally, with this approach, you or any of your coworkers could reuse the same constructs to parse a new file or add new ones without coding the whole thing every time you are asked to support a new file.
+Finally, with this approach, you or any of your coworkers could reuse the same constructs to parse a new file.
+You can add new files without coding the whole thing every time you are asked to support a new file.
 You need to come up with the right skippers and parsers based on the structure of the new file.

 PS: All these ideas and other suggestions from my coworkers gave birth to [Parsinator](https://github.com/canro91/Parsinator), a library to turn structured or unstructured text into a header-detail representation.
-I use Parsinator to connect 4 legacy client software to a document API by parsing pdfs and plain text files to input xml files.
+I used Parsinator to connect 4 legacy client softwares to a document API by parsing pdfs and plain text files to input xml files.
 In the [Sample project](https://github.com/canro91/Parsinator/tree/master/Parsinator.Sample) you can see how to parse a plain-text invoice and a GPS frame.
 Feel free to take a look at it.
 All ideas and contributions are more than welcome!